Corrigibility Transformation: Constructing Goals That Accept Updates

-Furthermore, although Condition \ref{condition1} is necessary for a fair comparison between goals, if it is violated that is likely in the favor of $G_C$, as humans are likely more willing to cooperate with corrigible agents.\\ The proof of Theorem \ref{theorem1} does not depend on any properties of MDPs not present in partially observable MDPs (POMDPs), so the result can be extended to those environments as well. \begin{corollary} The statement of Theorem \ref{theorem1} also applies to Partially Observable Markov Decision Processes where the goal is fully observable to the agent \end{corollary}
+Furthermore, although Condition \ref{condition1} is assumed for a fair comparison between goals, a violation is likely in the favor of $G_C$, as humans in the environment are likely more willing to cooperate with corrigible agents.

+The proof of Theorem \ref{theorem1} does not depend on any properties of MDPs not present in partially observable MDPs (POMDPs), letting the result be extended there. \begin{corollary} The statement of Theorem \ref{theorem1} also applies to POMDPs where the goal is fully observable to the agent \end{corollary}

 In addition to being corrigible, the goal $G_C$ constructed by the corrigibility transformation is also interruptible.
 Beyond accepting goal updates that take effect after concluding an action, it incentivizes allowing actions to be overridden partway through.
 This is most notable with shutdown, where we may wish to cut off a dangerous action in progress. \begin{proposition} For every basic goal $G$, the corrigibility transformation constructs a goal $G_C$ that is interruptible. \end{proposition}